Phonon-assisted Auger-Meitner Recombination in Silicon from First Principles

 for the \(eeh\) process, where \(n_e\) and \(n_h\) are the electron and hole carrier concentrations, \(N_\mathbb{C}\) is the conduction band minimum total degeneracy, defined as \(N_\mathbb{C}\equiv N^\mathbb{C}_{valley}\times N^\mathbb{C}_{band}\), and \(N_\mathbb{V}\) is the valence band maximum total degeneracy, defined as \(N_\mathbb{V}\equiv N^\mathbb{V}_{valley}\times N^\mathbb{V}_{band}\).
 The \(R_{pa,hhe}\) term simply swaps the powers of \(N_\mathbb{C}\) and \(n_e\) with \(N_\mathbb{V}\) and \(n_h\) in the prefactor.
 For silicon, \(N^\mathbb{C}_{valley}=6\), \(N^\mathbb{C}_{band}=1\), \(N^\mathbb{V}_{valley}=1\), and \(N^\mathbb{V}_{band}=3\).
 We note that \(N^\mathbb{V}_{band}=3\) because we do not consider spin-orbit coupling in our calculations.
 Previous work on AMR in InAs found that including spin-orbit coupling did not appreciably alter the AMR rate unless the splitting was large enough to form resonant states with the band gap.\cite{Shen2019} Given that the spin-orbit splitting in silicon is significantly smaller than the band gap, we can safely omit it from our calculations in order to reduce the computational cost without suffering any severe loss of accuracy.

-We implement our methodology using a range of first-principles tools.
-We utilize the open-source \texttt{Quantum ESPRESSO} package to obtain density functional theory (DFT) wavefunctions and eigenvalues for the DFT relaxed structure (\(a=5.379\) \AA).\cite{Giannozzi2009,Giannozzi2017} Given the sensitivity of the \am processes to the band structure, we also employ the \texttt{BerkeleyGW} code to calculate the G\textsubscript{0}W\textsubscript{0} (GW) quasiparticle corrections to DFT eigenenergies.\cite{Hybertsen1986a,Deslippe2012} Since AMR must be calculated on much finer grids than are required for the band structure, we employ the maximally localized Wannier function method and the \texttt{wannier90} package to interpolate our GW eigenvalues onto arbitrarily fine grids.\cite{Pizzi2020} It is known that even these higher levels of theory do not recover the exact effective masses,\cite{Ponce2018} so we also conduct sensitivity tests of the effective mass on the AMR coefficient, finding that even 10\% changes to the effective mass do not appreciably affect the results.
-Convergence testing with respect to the Brillouin zone (BZ) sampling also demonstrates that our AMR rates are converged within 5\% for the direct \(eeh\) process, 11\% for the direct \(hhe\) process (which we show to be negligible), and less than 0.5\% for both the \(eeh\) and \(hhe\) \pa processes.
-Details on these tests, as well as the other computational parameters and their convergence can be found in the Supplemental Material.\cite{supplemental}
+We perform our calculations using a range of first-principles tools.
+We utilize the open-source \texttt{Quantum ESPRESSO} package to obtain density functional theory (DFT) wave functions and eigenvalues for the DFT relaxed structure (\(a=5.379\) \AA) as well as density functional perturbation theory (DFPT) calculations to obtain the electron-phonon coupling matrix elements.\cite{Giannozzi2009,Giannozzi2017} We also employ the \texttt{BerkeleyGW} code to calculate the G\textsubscript{0}W\textsubscript{0} (GW) quasiparticle corrections to DFT eigenenergies and band curvature.\cite{Hybertsen1986a,Deslippe2012} Since AMR must be calculated on much finer grids than are required for the band structure, we employ the maximally localized Wannier function method and the \texttt{wannier90} package to interpolate our GW eigenvalues onto arbitrarily fine grids.\cite{Pizzi2020} It is known that even these higher levels of theory do not recover the exact effective masses,\cite{Ponce2018} so we also conduct sensitivity tests of the effective mass on the AMR coefficient, finding that even 10\% changes to the effective mass do not appreciably affect the results.
+While the GW band gap is sensitive to temperature, we show that the AMR coefficient is not strongly dependent on the band gap and therefore do not include these temperature effects in our calculations.
+Convergence testing with respect to the Brillouin zone (BZ) sampling also demonstrates that our AMR rates are converged within 5\% for the direct \(eeh\) process and both \pa processes and 11\% for the direct \(hhe\) process (which we show to be negligible).
+Details on these tests, as well as the other computational parameters and their convergence can be found in the Supplemental Material,\cite{supplemental} which includes Refs. \citenum{Okada1984,Deslippe2013,Bludau1974,Brown2016}.